Project E.T.

-Project E.T. (an abbreviation of Esco Terrestrial) is a mixtape by Atlanta-based producer William "DJ Esco" Moore, hosted by American rapper Future.
+Project E.T. (an abbreviation of Esco Terrestrial) is a mixtape by American rapper Future and DJ and record producer DJ Esco.
 It was released on June 24, 2016, on DatPiff and LiveMixtapes.
+Despite being featured on nearly every track, he is not the primary credited artist; instead, the project is officially attributed to Esco, with Future credited as the host, similarly to 56 Nights.

+Critical reception

+The mixtape received mixed to positive reviews.
+Israel Daramola of Pichfork said "Future sounds a little exhausted", giving the project 6.8 out of 10.

 Singles

 "Too Much Sauce" was released as the mixtape's lead single on August 19, 2016, on iTunes.